amattn/checkdown/README.markdown

 ### example.checkdown

     # Home

     [ ] Get the emission test done. -car @2016-12-06
     [x] Pay Rent -bills @2016-12-01
     [ ] Call Gobby about the New Years party.

     # Work

     [x] Schedule meeting with Kermy
     [ ] Refactor the frobber widget

     ## v7.3.3

     [ ] Release version 7.3.3 @2016-11-20 @13:00
         [ ] Update Documentation
-                [x] New API Endpoints
+            [x] New API Endpoints @peter
-                [ ] README
+            [ ] README @amattn
-            [ ] Regression tests
+        [ ] Regression tests @john

     # School

-        [ ] Apply to grad school due 2016-12
+    [ ] Apply to grad school @2016-12
         [x] Look up standardized testing dates
         [ ] Narrow list to top 3 schools
         [ ] Reqeust applicaiton packets for top 3

 ## Philosophy

-The high level vision of checkdown is a format that is easy to use humans and to a lesser extent for tools.
+The high level vision of checkdown is a text-based format that is primarily designed to be used by humans on both mobile and desktop devices.

 The philisophy of the format is that checkdown formatted text is easy to read in a pure text editor.
 It is easy to both create and edit checkdown formatted text in both desktop and mobile text editors.